 By Roy Burner - Minister of the Gospel

 The gloomy dark regions of eternal punishment offer no such hope; confinement in such a place offers only torment (Luke 16:24).
-Scripture confirms that whatsoever condition one finds himself, when the last breath of life is taken; is how he will be judged (Revelations 22:11).
+Scripture confirms that whatsoever condition one finds himself, when the last breath of life is taken, is how he will be judged (Revelations 22:11).
+(Comment)

 As a young man I was in a deplorable state of a sin-filled life; when I faced three military judges.
 I learned what it is like to stand before those who judge you for your actions.
 It was a bitter pill to swallow when the charges were stated and the sentence pronounced.

-Later through the reviewing authority the pronounced sentence was reduced.
-I was to spend two months in a Marine Brig, that was originally four months, the amount of the fine imposed was lessened, a previous reduction in pay grade suspended.
+Later through reviewing authority the pronounced sentence was reduced.
+I was to spend two months in a Marine Brig, that was originally four months, the amount of the fine imposed cut in half, a previous reduction in pay grade suspended.
 I will never forget the day I stood facing those judges hearing the sentence pronounced!
-Scripture reveals a judgment that we all will face: It is appointed unto men once to die, but after this the judgment (Hebrews 9:27).
+Scripture reveals: It is appointed unto men once to die, but after this the judgment (Hebrews 9:27).

-I thank God that later in life I made a commitment to a heavenly Father; and the saving grace of Jesus Christ as Lord as my Savior; no longer in a deplorable state.
+I thank God that later in life I made a commitment to a heavenly Father; and the saving grace of Jesus Christ as Lord and Savior; no longer in a deplorable state.
 Thanks to the Lord, I finished my military career of 20 years with honor!